L2oukmane/Loukmane-Portfolio/README.md

 # LOUKMANE'S PORTFOLIO

-> This is a complete version of my portfolio website.
+> This is a complete version of my Portfolio Website.

 ![screenshot]()

-My goal here is to Build a personal professional portfolio site from scratch, take a look at what i'v built [Live Demo](). 🙂
+My goal here is to Build a Personal Professional Portfolio site from scratch, take a look at what i'v built [Live Demo](). 🙂

 ## Built With

+- Webpack (webpack is a module bundler.
+Its main purpose is to bundle JavaScript files for usage in a browser).
 - Lighthouse (An open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO and more).
 - Webhint (A customizable linting tool that helps you improve your site's accessibility, speed, cross-browser compatibility, and more by checking your code for best practices and common errors).
 - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).